swalker6663/Cyber_Security-Project-1/README.md

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
 Alternatively, select portions of the playbook file may be used to install only certain pieces of it, such as Filebeat.

-Enter the playbook file.
+As the above YAML file show the details require more than just the aid of a playbook it also requires directions given withing the hosts file to direct certain tasks to each VM in this case but in a real environment will do the same thing.

-This document contains the following details: -(24) Description of the Topology
+-This document contains the following details: Description of the Topology

-Access Policies
+-Access Policies
-ELK Configuration
+-ELK Configuration
-Beats in Use
+-Beats in Use
-Machines Being Monitored
+-Machines Being Monitored
-How to Use the Ansible Build
+-How to Use the Ansible Build
-Description of the Topology
+-Description of the Topology
-The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.
+-The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting traffic to the network.

+-What aspect of security do load balancers protect?
+Load balancers protect the Availability leg of the triad ensuring that the weight of the traffic is not overloaded causing servers to be overwhelmed all at once.

-What aspect of security do load balancers protect?
-Availability What is the advantage of a jump box?
+-What is the advantage of a jump box?
+A jump server or Jump box is a hardened and monitored device that spans two dissimilar security zones and provides a controlled means of access between them.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the Jumpbox and system network.

 What does Filebeat watch for?
 Forwarding and centralizing log data.
 Installed as an agent on your servers, Filebeat monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.